AndrewWPhillips/eggql/README.md

 Note that there are further ways to increase the robustness of your service, such as adding a ReadTimeout, graceful shutdown, etc.  These are easily incorporated into the above code.

+# Details

+To create a GraphQL service you must declare a struct, representing the root query object.
+Each exported field (ie, having a capitalized name) of this struct represents a GraphQL query.
+Each such field can be

+- a scalar type (int, string, etc.) that represents a GraphQL scalar (Int!, String!, etc.)
+- eggql.ID type that represents a GraphQL ID!, or *eggql.ID (ptr) to get a nullable ID
+- an integer type (int, int8, uint, etc.) that represents an enumeration
+- a nested struct that represents a GraphQL nested query
+- a slice/array/map that represents a GraphQL list of any of the above types
+- a slice/array/map for which a "subscript" resolver is automatically generated
+- a pointer to one of the above types, in which case the value is nullable
+- a **function** that *returns* one of the above types.

+A function is the most commonly used type of resolver, except for simple, static data.
+Using a function means the resolver result does not have to be calculated until required.
+Also, one of the most powerful features of GraphQL is that resolvers can accept arguments to control their behaviour.
+You have to use a function if the GraphQL resolver needs to take arguments.
+See the above **Random Numbers** example which has a resolver that takes two arguments.

+To use **eggql** you just need to call `eggql.MustRun()` passing an instance of the root query type.
+You can also add mutations and subscriptions using the 2nd and 3rd parameters (see the [Star Wars Tutorial](https://github.com/AndrewWPhillips/eggql/blob/main/TUTORIAL.md) for an example.)  `MustRun()` returns an `http.Handler` which can be used like any other handler with the Go standard `net/http` package.

+Note that the **Must** part of `MustRun()` indicates that no errors are returned - ie, it panics if anything goes wrong.
+(You can instead get errors returned, as discussed below, which makes debugging easier.)
+Importantly, it will only panic on problems detected at startup.
+Once the service is up and running all errors are diagnosed and returned as part of the query response.
+Even panics in your resolver functions are caught and returned as an "internal error:" followed by the panic message/data.

 ## Go GraphQL Packages

 ### Alternatives